 A United States Supreme Court case, Hiibel v.
 Sixth Judicial District Court of Nevada, Humboldt County, does permit a state to require a person to identify his or herself to law enforcement when asked.
-In the Hiibel case, there was a Nevada state law that required any person lawfully detained under Terry to identify himself.
+In the Hiibel case, a Nevada state law required any person lawfully detained under Terry to identify himself.
 However, the person need not answer any additional questions from law enforcement.
 The Hiibel court determined that state laws requiring individuals to identify themselves is not contrary to the 4th or 5th amendments of the United States Constitution.

 Therefore, the Hiibel decision permits the Wisconsin Legislature to draft a law requiring individuals to identify themselves to law enforcement when asked.
 To date, however, the legislature has not created that requirement.
 As a result, a person stopped and questioned by police in Wisconsin has no duty to disclose their name or answer any other questions.

 As a result of the Hiibel decision, states can enact “stop and identify” laws and can criminalize a refusal to comply.
 A great overview of the obstructing laws in other states can be found here.
 Approximately half of the states have some form of “stop and identify” laws.
 For example, Arizona, Indiana, Louisiana, and Nevada have laws which absolutely require a person to identify themselves.
 Fifteen other states permit law enforcement to ask questions, but do not explicitly require the person to respond.

 Law enforcement officers follow different requirements for requesting identifying information in different states.
 Specifically, for some states, there needs to be reasonable suspicion.
 For others, the person must be a witness to a violent felony.
 Other states permit officers to consider a person’s refusal to provide information as a factor when making an arrest determination.